Table of Contents

 Pros – This dog is a great family dog.
 You also can’t go wrong with bringing this pooch to cookouts and campgrounds.
 It is happy and friendly with anyone at any time.

 Cons – Sensitive and social, dogs in this breed can develop separation anxiety.
-They are quite active and need a lot of daily exercises to avoid being destructive.
+They are quite active and need a lot of daily exercise to avoid being destructive.

 11. Irish Water Spaniel